 Writing about this odyssey has been something I have largely avoided since my January 2014 diagnosis.
 After a few short posts in the first year, I went radio-silent on the topic.

 Relatives and friends all asked if writing about it might help me.
 Or help someone else who has a melanoma diagnosis.
 To them all, I said (really, I spat it with considerable hostility) that I would not give melanoma one more second of my effort than I absolutely had to.
 I did not want to give this disease ANY of my words.

 Melanoma is an ugly disease.
 It is the deadliest of skin cancers because it does not stay on the surface of the skin.
 No, melanoma likes to spread.
 To the bones, brain, lungs, and to other major organs.
 A metastatic melanoma tumor (Stage 4) was, just a few years ago, a death sentence.

 Melanoma does not respond to conventional chemotherapy.
 The best way to treat it?
 Cut it out.
 Pull it up by the roots before it can spread.
 My melanoma was a Stage 3 tumor and had spread to two of my lymph nodes.
 Also historically “death sentence”-territory for many cancers, including melanoma.
 The statistics are bleak, something like 20% survival rate five years after a Stage 3 melanoma diagnosis.

 Current post-surgery treatment for Stage 3 melanoma is also a bleak prospect.
-A year-long course of weekly infusions of Interferon will make the patient feel like they have the flu, for a year.
+A year-long course of weekly infusions of Interferon will make the patient feel like they have the flu, for the entire time.
 When offered that option, I asked my oncologist, “Does it work?”
 He shrugged.

 There was another option.
 My hometown teaching hospital, Wilmot Cancer Center at University of Rochester Medical Center, is host to a clinical trial that compares how well a drug (Ipilimumab) used to treat metastatic melanoma tumors in Stage 4 patients would work to prevent recurrence in Stage 3 patients.
 Long story short, I agreed to be a guinea pig, got into the trial, and received the test drug.